 An internship gives you the opportunity to gain valuable work experience, build your resume, and network with local professionals in your chosen area of study.
-At LMC, an internship can be paid or unpaid and you will not earn college credit.
+At LMC, an internship can be paid or unpaid.
+In some cases, you may earn college credit.